-The ice and water dispenser on the freezer door conveniently dispenses chilled water and ice cubes.
+The ice and water dispenser on the freezer door conveniently dispenses chilled water, and either ice cubes or crushed ice, depending on the model.

 To operate the dispenser, slide the knob to the selection of your choice and press a glass against the dispensing arm, as shown.
-Be sure to hold the glass as far up as possible to catch all cubes.
+Be sure to hold the glass as far up as possible to catch all ice.
 To stop dispensing, pull glass away from dispensing arm.
-Release dispensing arm before the glass is full, but do not remove the glass until the ice has completely dispensed.
+When dispensing ice, release the dispensing arm before the glass is full, but do not remove the glass until the ice has completely dispensed.

 A small heated area beneath the dispenser floor catches and evaporates small spills.
+This drip tray is removable and dishwasher safe.
 Do not pour water or excess cubes into this area because there is no drain.